RaschidJFR/slack-meetups/README.md

 > **Easiest setup:** Instead of manually configuring your Slack app, you can simply upload the provided [manifest.example.yml](./manifest.example.yml) file in the Slack app configuration page, under *Features > Manifest*.
 This will automatically set up all required permissions and settings.

 1. Create a Slack app under your desired workspace at [https://api.slack.com/apps/](https://api.slack.com/apps/).
-2. Under Features > App Home > Show Tabs, **check** the checkbox "Allow users to send Slash commands and messages from the messages tab".
+2. Under Features > App Home > Show Tabs, **check** the checkbox _Allow users to send Slash commands and messages from the messages tab_ (required so users can reply to messages from the bot in the Messages tab).
 3. Under Settings > Basic Information > Display Information, set your app name and description as desired.
 I recommend using the [cute bot logo](graphics/bot_logo.png).

 #### Enable interactivity